WalletConnect/wcn/docs/operator-cli-guide.md

 ## Operator CLI

-The `wcn_operator` application allows node operators to manage their nodes.
+The `wcn_operator` application allows node operators to manage their smart-contract state.
 The application can be run from the repository via:

 ```bash
 $ cargo run --bin wcn_operator -- --help